Matthew 27:44

 Even the Roman centurion that stood by Christ's side at the crucifixion, who probably knew little to nothing about the Scriptures, came to the conclusion that Jesus was the Son of God (Matthew 27:54, Mark 15:39).
 Another time, the soldiers sent to arrest Jesus didn't do so because of what they heard Him say (John 7:44-45).
 We therefore have multiple instances of an actual encounter with Jesus changing people's minds about Him completely.

-It should go without saying that Jesus was a powerful preacher.
-One of His final converts on earth was a man who had mocked Him before dealing with Him and observing Him.
+Jesus was the greatest preacher to ever live, and one of His final converts on earth was a man who had mocked Him before dealing with Him and observing Him.